kisiwu/novice-api-doc-generator/README.md

 #### Context

-You can wrap the instance with a context if you want to define `default`, `code`, `ref` and/or `links` differently depending on the route.
-You do that with `ContextResponseUtil`.
+You can wrap the instance with a context if you want to define `default`, `code`, `ref` and/or `links` depending on the route.
+You do that with [`ContextResponseUtil`](https://novice1.000webhostapp.com/api-doc-generator/classes/utils_responses_contextResponseUtils.ContextResponseUtil.html).

+Example:
 ```ts
 const generalError = new ResponseUtil('GeneralError');
 generalError